deliteser112/eclipse-platform-releng-buildtools/docs/configuration.md

 thoroughly documented in the [App Engine configuration docs][app-engine-config].
 The main files of note that come pre-configured in Nomulus are:

 * `cron.xml` -- Configuration of cronjobs
 * `web.xml` -- Configuration of URL paths on the webserver
 * `appengine-web.xml` -- Overall App Engine settings including number and type of instances
+* `cloud-scheduler-tasks.xml` -- Configuration of Cloud Scheduler Tasks
-*   `queue.xml` -- Configuration of App Engine task queues
+* * `cloud-tasks-queue.xml` -- Configuration of Cloud Tasks Queue
 * `application.xml` -- Configuration of the application name and its services

 Cron, web, and queue are covered in more detail in the "App Engine architecture" doc, and the rest are covered in the general App Engine documentation.